korpsvart/TabMaker/readme.md

 For each chord, the user can specify:
 - fundamental note;
-- type (e.g. Major (M), Minor (m), Major seventh (maj7), Minor seventh (m7), Dominant seventh (7)...)
+- type (e.g. Major (M), Minor (m), Major seventh (maj7), Minor seventh (m7), Dominant seventh (7), ...).

 Chords can also be added by clicking the "plus" button and removed using the small crosses in the top right corners.

 The "options" button opens a pop-up menu that contains some toggle buttons for controlling the generation mechanism.
 The customizable options are:
 - Chords difficulty: it controls the technical complexity of the generated voicing sequence.
-In "Easy mode", adjacent fingers must be on the same or adjacent frets and can not stretch over more than 4 frets.
+In "Easy mode", adjacent fingers must be on the same or adjacent frets and the total stretch can't cover more than 4 frets.
 "Hard mode" allows for one fret stretch between two consecutive fingers (except for middle and ring finger), bringing the maximum total stretch to 5 frets.
 - Allow inversions: it allows the use of chord inversions when generating voicings (except for the first one).
 Inversions are allowed by default and it's recommended to use them, although it could be desirable to switch them off when chord progressions only involve simple triads.

 The "share" button copies the customized URL which embeds the current chord sequence, so that it can be shared or saved for later use without the need to re-select the entire progression from scratch.